 Effective cash flow management is vital to ensure that your business has the funding needed to keep trading and make the most of opportunities to grow.
 A business can survive for a short time without sales or profits, but not without cash.

 You rely on good relations with creditors for the smooth operation of your business.
 Suppliers (trade creditors), the bank, and statutory bodies such as HM Revenue & Customs (HMRC) all affect the cash flow of most businesses.

 (Association of Corporate Treasurers)

-Includes technical guidance on corporate financial management, capital markets and funding, money management, risk management and managing the treasury function.
-The handbook also features profiles of 53 countries, ACT information and a treasury services directory.
+Technical guidance on corporate financial management, capital markets and funding, money management, risk management and managing the treasury function.

-Since 2015 the Handbook has been available through the ACT website as a wiki.
+Since 2015 the Handbook has been available as a wiki.

 The handbook of global corporate treasury